- Written by Hans Wetzel Hans Wetzel

 Counnas gave a detailed talk on some of the nuances of how vacuum tubes work, as well as the intricacies of cartridge loading, while discussing his newest product, the Andros Téssera phono stage.
 The dual-mono design is a feature-rich beast.
 Armed with four 12AX7 and two 12AU7 vacuum tubes, the Téssera supports moving-magnet and moving-coil cartridges.
 MM impedance is adjustable between 47k and 68k ohms, while the phono stage includes a ten-position MC load knob that allows listeners to tailor the impedance from 50 ohms all the way up to 1000 ohms.
 It was fascinating to hear Counnas adjust the output in real-time, with the increased and decreased dynamic range (depending on the setting) resulting in a profound change in the character of Doug White’s analog rig.
 I can see this being a real boon for guys trying to dial in their cartridge.
 The Téssera also has an outboard power supply, which is nice to see at this price point.
 Veteran writer Jason Thorpe should be getting an Andros Téssera phono stage in for review on SoundStage!
 Ultra in the next month or two.

-Zesto’s monster Eros 300 monoblock amps were in play for Counnas’s demonstration, and man, their 150Wpc class-A output sounded fantastic, with the analog setup sounding warm and vivacious, quite different from the Bricasti system playing just a few minutes before.
+Zesto’s monster Eros 300 monoblock amps were in play for Counnas’s demonstration.
+And man, their 150Wpc class-A output sounded fantastic, with the analog setup sounding warm and vivacious -- quite different from the Bricasti system playing just a few minutes before.
 Each chassis uses six KT88 power tubes and a pair of 12AU7 signal tubes; Counnas chose the KT88s because of their reliability and availability.
-All of this, combined with the amps’ autobiasing and choke power supplies, make them an appealing option for customers interested in statement-level tubed monoblocks.
+All of this, combined with the amps’ autobiasing and choke power supplies, makes them an appealing option for customers interested in statement-level tubed monoblocks.

 Senior Editor, SoundStage!